LilianSeon/sitemap/README.md

 ## Features
  - Actually crawls webpages like Google would
- - Generates a seperate XML file which gets updated every time the script gets executed (Runnable via CRON)
+ - Generates a seperate JOSN file which gets updated every time the script gets executed (Runnable via CRON)
  - Awesome for SEO
  - Crawls faster than online services
  - Verbose logging